neos/neos-development-collection/Neos.Fusion.Afx/README.md

 ```

 The example iterates over a list of images and uses the `Vendor.Site:ImageExample` to render each one
-while the `Neos.Neos:Augmenter` adds a class- and data-attribute from outside.
+while the `Neos.Fusion:Augmenter` adds a class- and data-attribute from outside.

 ## License